-The Jodrell Bank internet Observatory (JBiO) is a web interface to Jodrell Bank's 7-m radio telescope.
-The telescope itself is actually controlled by a VAX computer running a VMS operating system.
-The software which handles communications between the telescope and the web server will only be running at the times designated for internet observing.
-Access to the telescope is obtained from the web page http://www.jb.man.ac.uk/distance/observatory.
+The Jodrell Bank internet Observatory (JBiO) is a web interface to Jodrell Bank's 7-metre radio telescope.
+The telescope is fitted with a 21cm spectral line receiver.
+The software which handles communications between the telescope and the web server will only be running at the times designated for internet observing and displayed on the JBiO Home page.